Singapore Mid-Autumn Festival 2020 Light-Up

 This year, because of the COVID-19 pandemic, several were cancelled.
 The most notable “casualty” being the Geylang Hari Raya light-up.

-But still, there’s something happening.
-Something to photograph and enjoy.
+But still, various celebrations are happening.
+Several events to photograph and enjoy too.
 On these, I have to say I am grateful and glad.

 Gardens by the Bay Mid-Autumn Festival 2020 Light-up